STORYMIRROR

 “Anyone that conquered such an arduous feat

-Such as remove a magic sword
+Such as removing a magic sword

 As such a splinter or a thorn